 What you do during the week should set you up to get more done on the weekend.
-Don’t use your weekends to support the stuff you do during the week, instead, whenever you come home from your day job and begin working on your business, make sure it supports what you plan to do over your weekend.
+Don’t use your weekends to support the stuff you do during the week.
+Instead, whenever you come home from your day job and begin working on your business, make sure it supports your weekend plans.

-For example, if you’re planning to tackle your website’s design over the weekend then choose templates, design logos, draw layout ideas and write copy throughout the week.
-That way, when the weekend rolls around, you can focus on the most important task - getting the website up.
+For example, if you’re planning to tackle your website’s design over the weekend, then choose templates, design logos, draw layout ideas, and write copy throughout the week.
+That way, when the weekend rolls around, you can focus on the most important task: getting the website up.

-Whenever you think up a task or project, but can’t make time for it during the week, David Allen, author of Getting Things Done suggests you add it to a “next actions” list instead of a “to-do” list.
+Whenever you think up a task or project but can’t make time for it during the week, David Allen, author of Getting Things Done, suggests you add it to a “next actions” list instead of a “to do” list.
 Throwing items into a to-do list is non-actionable.
-If you set an ordered list, of the next things you need to do for your business, it will require and encourage you to make quick decisions.
+If you set an ordered list of the next things you need to do for your business, it will require and encourage you to make quick decisions.

 Think up a great, actionable idea for your business?
-Put it in your “next actions” list.
+Put it in your next actions list.
 Come up with a new marketing idea that will take several hours to implement?
-Put it in your “next actions list.”
+Put it in your next actions list.

-How to structure your weekend
+Structure your weekend

-It’s good to sit down for five minutes, before planning out your weekend, to reinforce what has (or hasn’t) been working for you.
+It’s good to sit down for five minutes, before planning out your weekend to reinforce what has (or hasn’t) been working for you.